roman01la/web-components-polyfills/README.md

 Polyfill can handle both inline and external scripts defined within import document.
 **The only limitation is do not put external script before component initialization code.**

 According to current browsers implementation external JavaScript resources executed within parent document.
-Thus if your component depends on JS lib (jQuery, etc.), put all dependencies into parent document.
+Thus if your component depends on JS lib, put all dependencies into parent document.

 ## Development

 Make sure you have installed *Node.js* runtime and `grunt-cli` module globally.

 Run `npm install` within repository directory.
 Make you edits and run `grunt` to build minified polyfill runtime.

-## To-Do

-- Better Shadow DOM CSS selectors polyfill
-- Nested HTML imports support
-- Tests